West Virginia First-Time Home Buyer: 2023 Programs and Grants

 First-time home buyer loans in West Virginia

-If you’re a first–time home buyer in West Virginia with a 20% down payment, you can get a conventional loan with a low interest rate.
-And, you never have to pay for private mortgage insurance (PMI).
+If you’re a West Virginia first–time home buyer with a 20% down payment, you can get a conventional loan with a low interest rate and no private mortgage insurance (PMI).

 Note that government loan programs (including FHA, VA, and USDA home loans) require you to buy a primary residence.
 That means you can’t use these loans for a vacation home or investment property.